grgelsec/nextroom/README.md

   - Map popups containing available times.
   - Full availbility view page with all rooms and their availabilities.

-## 3/26

-- Figure out how to make the popups look how you want them to
-- Display the room number, availability, and the next available time in the room pop up
-- When I click on a room card then it activates a pop up.
-- Add a book now link to the top of the side bar

 ## 3/27

-- Create the view all page that has all of the rooms and availability with the info at the top and a book now link.
+- Create Nav bar of locations at the top of the page

 ## 3/28

+- Build out bento box Reservation page with nav bar at the top and link booking page

+## 3/29

-- Finish the landing hero bar
+- Finish Hero section
-- Make the side bar be a modal for moble viewers - might take a minute haha
+- Fallback components/figure out what to display while data is fetching
+- fix mobile view

+## 3/30

+- SEO

+## 3/31

+- Hosting in docker containers

 ## Current Bugs 🐛